Ryuker/gamestore/README.md

 # GameStore API and Client
-Gamestore API and CLient, built with ASP.NET Core to gain familiarity with the framework.
+Gamestore API and Client, built with ASP.NET Core to gain familiarity with the framework.

 # App Specifics